Geoogolla/enterprise-docs/docs/developer-guide/how-to/export-report-from-bold-reports-server.md

 # How to export the report from Bold Reports Report Server

-You can export the report into any format(Excel, PDF, HMTL, PPT CSV, Word and XML) from Bold Reports Server by using the <a href="../../../rest-api-reference/v1.0/#operation/Items_ExportReport" target="_blank">Export Report API</a>.
+You can export the report into any format(Excel, PDF, HMTL, PPT CSV, XML and Word) from Bold Reports Server by using the <a href="../../../rest-api-reference/v1.0/#operation/Items_ExportReport" target="_blank">Export Report API</a>.

 >User must have `Read` permission for the reports.